SocialGeeks/ctf1.socialgeeks.com/about.md

 description: ""
 ---
 {% include JB/setup %}
-	 If you are interested in helping out or collaborating with us on this or future events, please contact us.
+	 If you are interested in helping out or collaborating with us on this or future events contact us.

 <h2>IRC</h2>
 irc.freenode.com  #socialgeeks